Seven hills of Istanbul: IIIrd

 The third hill is now occupied by the main buildings of Istanbul University, the Bayezid II Mosque to the south and the Süleymaniye Mosque to the north.
 The southern slopes of the hill descend to Kumkapi and Langa.

 IVth

 The fourth hill on which stood the Church of the Holy Apostles and, subsequently, the Fatih Mosque, slopes down rather steeply to the Golden Horn on the north and, rather more gently, to Aksaray on the south.

 Vth

 On the fifth hill is the Mosque of Sultan Selim.
 The fifth and the sixth hills are separated by the valley running down on the west to Balat on the shore of the Golden Horn.

 VIth

-On the sixth hill are to be found the districts of Edirnekapı and Ayvansaray.
+On the sixth hill is the Mihrimah Sultan Mosque.
+The districts include Edirnekapı and Ayvansaray.
 Its gentle slopes run out beyond the line of the defense walls.

 VIIth

 The seventh hill, known in Byzantine times as the Xērolophos (ξηρόλοφος), or "dry hill," it extends from Aksaray to the Theodosian Walls and the Marmara.
 It is a broad hill with three summits producing a triangle with apices at Topkapı, Aksaray, and Yedikule.
+It was divided from the rest of the city by the Lycus creek.